So You Want To Get in Shape

 There are five heart rate training zones, each using your maximum heart rate to determine the intensity level of your workout in each zone.
 You’ll need a heart rate monitor that straps to your chest or a fitness watch or ring.

 Next, you need to determine your maximum heart rate.
-According to the CDC, the best way to find your maximum heart rate is to subtract your age from 220.
+One traditional method to find your maximum heart rate is to subtract your age from 220.
 The problem with this method is that it doesn’t consider your fitness level.

 You can calculate zone training appropriately now that you have your maximum or MAF heart rate.